surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

-**Character** controls the amount of high-frequency content present in oscillators of the patch that are using the "classic" algorithm.
+**Character** controls the amount of high-frequency content present in most of Surge's oscillator algorithms.
 The possible choices are Warm, Neutral and Bright.

 **Global Volume** controls the last gain stage before the output.
 The VU meter above it shows the output level and will become red if it goes above 0 dBFS.
+You can choose to hard clip the global output either at **0 dBFS** or **+18 dBFS**.

 The state of these two settings are **not** stored with patches.
 They are however stored by the host application in your project files.